huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 > It's not who you are underneath, it's what you do that defines you.
 ```

-It rendered like this:
+It is rendered like this:

 ![](images/rendered-1.png)

-I can live with that, because it is easy to write.
-Just type one `>` character at the beginning of line and I get a simple quotation block.
+I can live with that because it is easy to write.
+Just type one `>` character at the beginning of a line and I get a simple quotation block.

 The second one is generated with the shortcode syntax called [alert](https://www.docsy.dev/docs/adding-content/shortcodes/#alert) provided by Docsy theme: